opencoweb/coweb/docs/js/collab.rst

 .. function:: CollabInterface.subscribeStateResponse(contextOrCallback [, boundCallback])

-   A web application calls this method to subscribe to full state responses while attempting to update in a session.
+   A web application calls this method to subscribe to full state responses while attempting to update itself to the current session state upon entering a session.

    :param function callback: Invoked when this application instance receives a copy of the shared session state from the coweb server so that the local instance can update itself before participating in the session.
 Receives an object with arbitrary property names and values corresponding to those sent by a remote call to :func:`CollabInterface.sendStateResponse`.
    :returns: Promise (token for :func:`CollabInterface.unsubscribe`)